 How is climate change impacting the city's open space?

-Drought: Hotter temperatures and earlier snowmelt create increasingly arid, drought conditions and less reliable water sources.
+• Drought: Hotter temperatures and earlier snowmelt mean less reliable water and drier conditions.

 Bike tracks through muddy trail